sudeep-d-58/Ledger-Microservice/README.md

 1. To serve to write requests
 2. to Serve to read requests.

 This is done using the CQRS Pattern.
 The Databases are synced by kafka broker.
+All times configured to be in UTC.

     **Ledger-Command-Service**